 It may be possible to own a firearm again if your felony conviction is expunged.
 Under a new expungement law that went into effect in 2017, certain nonviolent misdemeanors and felonies may be expunged.

 Have you been charged with possessing a firearm as a felon?
 Do you have questions about having a felony conviction expunged?
-Call our Charlotte office to schedule a free consultation with our experienced criminal defense attorneys today to learn how we can help you.
+Contact our Charlotte office to schedule a free consultation with our experienced criminal defense attorneys today to learn how we can help you.